background preloader

 Planning for Mobile Learning: Strategies for Success Thursday, March 27, 2014 2:00 pm EST / 11:00 am PST Read more by Liz Glomb February 24th, 2014 Date: Thursday, March 27, 2014Time: 2:00 pm EST / 11:00 am PSTDuration: 1 hour Recent high-profile mistakes in deploying tablet computers in Los Angeles schools and elsewhere highlight the need for sound planning when rolling out a mobile learning initiative.
 In this free, one-hour event, you’ll hear from experts as they reveal the keys to successfully planning and launching a mobile learning program in your own schools.
 Attend this webinar and you’ll learn… • How the right infrastructure can make a big difference between failure and success. • What to consider when choosing a device that best meets your students’ needs. • The mistakes you should avoid, and the often-overlooked keys to success.
 Webinar Speakers Marie Bjerede Project Director, CoSN’s Leadership for Mobile Learning initiative Traci Parrish HQ Education Marketing Strategist Product Management and Development, Verizon Wireless Ms. Moderator

 10 Classroom Technology Policies That Work While you may have tried and true procedures for things like sharpening pencils and lining up for lunch, chances are you're still figuring out classroom rules around technology.
 Should you allow students free Internet time when they are done with their work?
 Should students be able to sign up for tablet time or are you the unofficial Queen of the iPad?
-Adobe Post - Create stunning graphics in seconds Strategies for One-to-One Computing Success A growing number of school leaders have recognized the benefits of making sure every student has access to a digital learning device, both in the classroom and at home—but there are a number of barriers to making this happen.
+Strategies for One-to-One Computing Success A growing number of school leaders have recognized the benefits of making sure every student has access to a digital learning device, both in the classroom and at home—but there are a number of barriers to making this happen.
 With the generous support of Black Box, we’ve assembled this collection of stories and other resources to help you overcome these barriers in your schools, so a device for every student becomes reality. eSchool News Articles Tips for launching a one-to-one initiative The Clear Creek Independent School District in Texas truly puts the public in public education.
-Beyond ‘one-to-one computing’: Time for a new approach Adding a digital device to the classroom without a fundamental change in the culture of teaching and learning will not lead to significant improvement.
-How to make BYOD work for your schools How to make one-to-one computing a success What are the keys to success in rolling out a one-to-one computing program in schools?
+I cannot think of a more profound example of this statement than what… Beyond ‘one-to-one computing’: Time for a new approach Adding a digital device to the classroom without a fundamental change in the culture of teaching and learning will not lead to significant improvement.
+How to make BYOD work for your schools How to make one-to-one computing a success Are computers for every student a wise investment?

 Related: